learn-academy-2024-alpha/rails-full-stack-team-louis-and-morgan/README.md

 Acceptance Criteria

-Has a controller action for new
+Has a controller action for new✅
-Has a route for new
+Has a route for new✅
-Has a view for new
+Has a view for new✅
-Can navigate from the landing page to the view of the new page Can see a form for title and content
+Can navigate from the landing page to the view of the new page✅ Can see a form for title and content✅
-Can see a submit button
+Can see a submit button✅
-Can navigate back from the new page to the landing page Story 4: In order to interact with the blog post application, as a user of the application, I need to create a new blog post.
+Can navigate back from the new page to the landing page✅

+Story 4: In order to interact with the blog post application, as a user of the application, I need to create a new blog post.

 Branch: blog-create